MetPX/sarracenia/doc/design/plan.rst

 For how URP acquires data, see next point.

 A result of this should be *sr_winnow* and conventions around how the multi-source reliability feeds are dealt with.
-Peter´s opening
-guess:

-each urp has a username (say urp1 and urp2), each one posts to xs_urp1, and xs_urp2.  sr_winnow maintains a table of path and checksums it has already seen.
-When it sees a new checksum it enters it and the corresponding path into the table.
+The urps share username (say urp), and they both post to xs_urp. sr_winnow maintains a table of path and checksums it has already seen.
+When it sees a new checksum it enters it and the corresponding path into the table, and posts it to the xwinnow exchange.
+A Normal sr_sarra processes the xwinnow exchange normally (treated as a multi-user switch, so no source check.)

-If the checksum is new, then the source is re-written (sr_winnow output_source config option?) so that it appears to come from the *urp* source, and is posted to xs_urp.
-A Normal sr_sarra processes the xs_urp exchange normally.

 Initial Delivery:  March 31st 2016